mleisher/JuliaTidbits/README.md

 # JuliaTidbits
 Random Julia code/modules that might be useful to someone.

+<h5>Getifaddrs.jl</h5>
+Implements getifaddrs() for Julia.
+Some of the exports may collide with other modules, if they export AF_INET and or AF_INET6.

 <h5>Getpwnam.jl</h5>
 Implements getpwnam() for Julia and uses a kludgy method of getting similar info from Windows.